freelawproject/courtlistener/DEVELOPING.md

     not submit the regexes (and their tests!) in one PR and the thing that uses those regexes in another?
 That'd be much easier to review than trying to see the whole thing at once.

+1. Finally, we have both an editorconfig and an eslint configuration.
+Please use them.

 These guidelines are a little sloppy compared with many projects.
 Those projects have greater quality needs, are popular enough to demand a high bar, and can envision coding techniques as a part of their overall goal.
 We